hernaneche/hernaneche.github.io/index.md

 This list maps Data ↔ numbers, you can find anything, but not everything.

 ### [Digital Control](http://hernaneche.github.io/control_digital)
-Simulatig discrete time model of dinamical systems.
+Discrete-time dynamic model systems simulation.